erbsland-dev/erbsland-unittest/doc/chapters/get-started/02-cmake-configuration.rst

     - Ensures the unit test can access header files from the library's source directory using ``target_include_directories``.

-6. **Integrates Erbsland UnitTest**:
+6. **Integrates Erbsland Unit Test**:

     - The ``erbsland_unittest`` function configures the target to link the required unit test library and automatically sets up the necessary include paths.
     - This function also creates an auxiliary target, ``unittestMetaGen``, to handle additional code generation required for the unit test.

-With these configurations, your unit test project is ready to build and execute, leveraging the full functionality of the Erbsland UnitTest framework.
+With these configurations, your unit test project is ready to build and execute, leveraging the full functionality of the Erbsland Unit Test framework.

 .. button-ref:: write-the-test
     :color: success